Get an idea of what I'm using day to day, and what I do to optimize the way I work.

 The alternative theme I use is called vim pencil, which is a light color theme.
 I switch to this theme when I write text such as documentation, blog posts and novels.
 This creates distance from the coding I do most of the time.

 I try to keep my work setup as ergonomic as possible.
-To do so I’m using an ErgoDox EZ keyboard.
-I use this split keyboard to keep my hands further apart from one another, which helps with RSI.
-I actually have 2 of them.
+To do so I'm using an ErgoDox EZ keyboard.
+I use this split keyboard to keep my hands further apart from one another, which helps with better posture.

 As an added benefit the keyboard is 100% programmable, which I used to my advantage to create a lot of custom shortcuts.
 See my ErgoDox EZ keymap repository for the details.

 Hammerspoon is a macOS specific app that allow for system automation.
 It can be customized to the user's specific needs, which I find very important, because everyone's preferences are different.

 My setup includes window management, application switching, switching keyboard layouts between a "normal" keyboard and my ErgoDox EZs, and enabling/disabling Wi-Fi and Bluetooth.
 It even controls which applications are visible at any given time.

 I've written about why I use and how I use Hammerspoon to switch between applications and how that speeds up my workflow.